-In May 2014 the FASB issued new guidance on accounting for revenue from contracts with customers.
+In May 2014, the FASB issued new guidance on accounting for revenue from contracts with customers.
 This new guidance will replace existing revenue guidelines with a new model, in which revenue is recognized upon transfer of control over goods or services to a customer.
-The new standard will be effective for the Company on January 1, 2017, for both interim and annual periods.
+In August 2015, the FASB deferred the effective date of the guidance, which will now be effective for the Company on January 1, 2018, for both interim and annual periods.
+Early adoption is permitted for both interim and annual periods commencing on January 1, 2017.
 The guidance can be adopted using either a full retrospective (with certain practical expedients) or a modified retrospective method of transition.
 Under the modified retrospective approach, financial statements will be prepared for the year of adoption using the new standard, but prior periods will not be adjusted.
 Instead, companies will recognize a cumulative catch-up adjustment to the opening balance of retained earnings at the effective date for contracts that still require performance by the company, and disclose all line items in the year of adoption as if they were prepared under current revenue requirements.
-At this time, the Company has not decided on which method it will use to adopt the new standard, nor has it determined the effects of the new guidelines on its results of operations and financial position.
-For the foreseeable future, our revenues will be limited to grants received from government agencies or nonprofit organizations, and we are evaluating the effects of the new standard on these types of revenue streams.
+At this time, the Company anticipates this standard will not have a material impact on its consolidated financial statements.
+While the Company is continuing to assess all potential impacts of the standard, the Company currently believes the most significant impact relates to its accounting for revenues related to grants received from government agencies or nonprofit organizations and revenues from contingent "milestone" based payments.